-The next day, my brother, John came in with an old newspaper clipping from a local paper that said ‘When Bells Rang and People Sang.[i]’
+My brother John came in with an old newspaper clipping from the local paper.
+It bore the headline When Bells Rang and People Sang.

-‘You see the young, blonde lad sitting at the front, facing the camera, there’s a little girl and a dog right next to him?’
+‘You see the young, blonde lad sitting at the front, facing the camera?
+There’s a little girl and a dog right next to him…’

 I smiled and said, ‘Yes.’

 ‘That’s Dad as a little boy.
-He’d have been three, coming on four, and the girl sitting behind him is Aunty Brenda.’
+He’d have been three, coming four, and the girl sitting behind him is Aunty Brenda.’

 ‘Is Nan there?’

-‘Yes, she is on the left hand side to the woman holding the child.’
+‘Yes, she is on the left-hand side to the woman holding the child.’

 ‘Ang?
 What are you doing here?’